Polycarbonate / Acrylic

 Acrylic is breakable, but will not yellow.
 It is less expensive & can look like glass.
-Polycarbonate is virtually unbreakable, but will turn yellow under UV radiation (sunlight & fluorescent lamps).
+Polycarbonate is virtually unbreakable, but may turn yellow from UV radiation (sunlight & fluorescent lamps) in some climates.
 Both are available in clear and some assorted colours or tints.
 Please contact us for further information.

 Popular Uses for Acrylic: